-For additional information on these requirements, refer to the "Regulatory Capital Adequacy and Liquidity Standards" section under "Supervision and Regulation" in Business in this Form 10-K.
+For additional information these on requirements, including the 2023 Basel III Endgame Proposal and its potential re-proposal, refer to the "Regulatory Capital Adequacy and Liquidity Standards" "Supervision section under and Regulation" in Business in this Form 10-K.

 Along with the Basel III rule, banking regulators also introduced additional requirements, such as the SLR, LCR and NSFR, each of which presents compliance risks.